transientskp/tkp/documentation/source/setup.rst

 (For simplicity, me, myself and I in the following will simply refer to the current author of this document.)

-This describes a copy-paste way to get the trap running on heastro1, essentially by copying my setup and adjust a few PATHs accordingly.
+This describes a copy-paste way to get the trap running on heastro1 or heastro2, essentially by copying my setup and adjust a few PATHs accordingly.
 The PATH set up is done slightly different than the previous section, but in essence is the same.